C&A Surveyors is dedicated to driving exceptional outcomes across a varied range of specialised surveying services.

-A detail and level survey is the starting point of any design process.
+A detail and level survey (also known as a contour survey) is the starting point of any design process.
 This survey picks up all existing features including trees, adjoining neighbours, visible services, easements and takes levels over the land.
 This survey also determines the location of the property boundaries and the existing buildings in relation to them.

 Request a call back

 Why do you need detail & level survey?

 A detail and level survey is a mandatory requirement by the architect/designer to enable the design process.
 Determining the property boundaries and any building in relation to them is also a mandatory requirement of most local councils.

 C&A Surveyors is fully insured and have Registered Surveyors employed to carry out and sign your detail and level survey.
 We pride ourselves on our three tier quality control process and providing exceptional customer service to all our clients.

 Request a fee proposal today!

 Detail Survey Additional Information